-Addiction & Eating Disorders
+Addiction & Co-Occurring Disordered Eating

 - Alcohol can be used as an appetite suppressant (“drunkorexia”).
 In other words, alcohol can make it easier for patients who engage in binge/purge behaviors to vomit.

 - Patients with a history of PTSD may use a combination of disordered eating behaviors and alcohol abuse to avoid their traumatic memories.

 - Both alcoholism and disordered eating are highly heritable.
 Research has shown the patients with alcohol abuse and binge-eating behaviors are more likely to have mutations in a hormone called FGF21.
 This mutation has been shown to inhibit alcohol intake and binge-eating in rodents.
 It is possible that patients with both alcohol abuse and disordered eating inherit a susceptibility for both illnesses from their parents.